redcirclespins/cchat/README.md

 openssl req -new -key cert.key -passin pass:$(cat pass) -out cert.pem -x509 -days 356
 ```

-when executing last command press enter everywhere except COMMON NAME field<br>
+when executing last command press enter everywhere except *COMMON NAME* field<br>
-in COMMON NAME enter ip address of server where the server-side will be hosted<br>
+in *COMMON NAME* enter IP address or domain name of server where the server-side will be hosted<br>
-you can also enter 'localhost' for testing
+you can also enter 'localhost' for testing on local machine

 ## COMPILE